ndierckx/NOVOPlasty/README.md

 # Cite

 The manuscript of NOVOPlasty is accepted by <i>Nucleic Acids Research</i> and will be available soon.
-For now you can cite the github.
+For now you can cite: Dierckxsens N., Mardulyn P. and Smits G. (2016) NOVOPlasty: De novo assembly of organelle genomes from whole genome data. <i>Nucleic Acids Research</i>, in press

 # Contact